<

 No observatory should be air tight, you want them to breathe.
 Elevating my observatory above ground level allows cooler air to circulate underneath the floor, in this case a deck structure, and to be drawn up into the OB by natural or mechanical means.
 I installed a 6 inch duct fan controlled by a FanTech speed controller which in turn is bridged to the OB computer for auto turn on at a preset temperature.
 This works quite well for controlling excess heat build up during the day and bringing the OB to ambient temperature rapidly for observing.
 Humidity control however was not completely addressed.

 Installing air conditioning in an observatory seemed insane at the time, after all we are trying to remain near ambient temperature not make a penguin habitat.
 I remember reading article after article, one in particular denouncing the very thought of installing such a thing in an OB and another stating it was heresy.
 After careful consideration and sizing, using an A/C unit no longer seemed rediculous.
 I chose a Mitsubishi unit that I modified to work in the observatory.
 I liked this unit due to its tri-mode capabilities.
 This unit can operate as a dehumifiier, a/c unit or fan only as well as full auto mode where it will switch to whatever mode is best suited for the current conditions.
 I found the onboard humidity sensor lacking in accuracy so I use an aftermarket hygrometer control connected to the OB computer for more accurate humidity control.
 Another unit I found interesting, is one from PetCool, made for dog houses that heats and cools.
 I had some reservations about a unit like this but they seem to perform quite well and may be a future upgrade.
+The key idea here is to control environmental conditions not turn our observatories into HVAC nirvana.
+With less than $350.00 and a few hours of my time the SVObservatory now tracks at or very near outdoor ambient conditions.
+The observatory computer monitors the interior condtions and you can find them here.
+During the winter months the duct fan is used on rare occasions to bring the observatory to equilibrium.
+SVO

-Without critical focus your images will be a bit of a disappointment.
+Focusing Without critical focus your images will be a bit of a disappointment.
 Focusing the DSLR camera especially when attached to the telescope can be a challenge and a true test of patience.
 Focusing by eye thru the viewfinder is awkward to say the least, making you wish your body moved like Gumby.
 Right angle attachments can make things somewhat easier but the view of faint objects has now become more dim.
 A Hartmann Mask is a nice simple tool that can assist you in achieving critical focus and are easy to make.
 Many of today's DSLR cameras have an Auto Focus feature and when used with auto focus lenses can achieve some amount of critical focus.
 Knife edge focusers and focusing on Diffraction Spikes work for some astro imagers.
 Using a Flip Mirror in your imaging train may help also, however I'm not a big fan.
 While there are many other methods of achieving focus, the two I use most often at SVObservatory is focusing software and a Slider Microfocus.
 I use Images Plus, DSLR Focus or DSLRlite focusing software.
 Most focusing software take the many variables of critical focus into account including the effects of temperature on the imaging train.
 On the downside there is the added cost, the learning curve of the software and portability as focusing software requires a PC next to the scope.
+Capturing Images

 More Articles